Rudolf Rechsteiner (1958) is chairman of Ethos’ foundation board since 2018.

 He is currently an independent consultant and member of the boards of Industrielle Werke Basel and Pensionskasse Basel-Stadt.
 Rudolf Rechsteiner is the author of several books in the fields of pension funds and renewable energies.

 Appointed by the Caisse Paritaire de Prévoyance de l'Industrie et de la Construction (CPPIC)

 Aldo Ferrari (1962) was appointed to Ethos’ foundation board in 2016 as representative of the Geneva Industry and Construction Sectors’ Pension Fund (CPPIC), one of the two founding pension funds of Ethos.
-He has been vice-chairman of Ethos' foundation board since June 2018.
+He is vice-chairman of the foundation board since June 2018.

 - 58Appointed by the Caisse de pension de l'Etat de Genève (CPEG)

 Jacques Folly (1958) is member of Ethos’ foundation board since 2018 as the representative of one of the two founding pension funds, the Pension Fund of the Canton of Geneva (Caisse de pension du canton de Genève CPEG).

 Jacques Folly holds a degree in economics from the University of Geneva.
 In particular, he worked as delegate of the Geneva Economic Development Service.

 Jacques Folly is currently the attaché of the Office for economic development, research and innovation of the Canton of Geneva.
 Furthermore, he is a staff representative member of the CPEG’s board and vice-chairman of its audit and organisation committee.
 He also chairs the Union des cadres supérieurs de l'administration cantonale genevoise.